 GDPR stands for General Data Protection Regulation and is very briefly outlined the renewed privacy legislation [i] on the protection of personal data, applicable to European citizens.
-In Dutch, this is also referred to as the AVG or General Data Protection Ordinance.
+In Dutch this is also referred to as the GDPR or General Data Protection Regulation.

 The data protection in question requires:

 - appropriate, technical and organizational measures that we must take in the form of information security (firewall, anti-virus, anti-phishing, etc.)

 - appropriate procedures such as obtaining active consent from data subjects to process their data.

 This legislation will take effect from 25 May 2018, which is why we would like to inform you in advance how we are already doing this today.
 Because simply storing personal data is already processing.
 So when we receive a mailing list from you as a customer (with names, addresses or other personal data), certain rules are attached to it.
 We must make these rules clear internally and everyone within the organization must comply with them.